 \section{Conclusion}

-Aggregated hold-out (Agghoo) satisfies an oracle inequality (Theorem \ref{agcv_hub}) in sparse linear regression with the huber loss.
-This oracle inequality is asymptotically optimal in the non-parametric case where the intrinsic dimension tends to $+\infty$ with the sample size $n$, provided that an $L^\infty(X) - L^2(X)$ norm inequality holds on the set of sparse linear predictors, where $X$ is the random vector of covariates.
-When $X$ is a vector of independent Bernoulli variables, this condition amounts to restricting the zero-norm of the coefficients to be less than a constant times $\frac{n}{\log n}$.
-Theorem \ref{agcv_hub} also applies to adaptive piecewise constant regression, yielding an oracle inequality in that setting (Proposition \ref{prop_jump_sparse}).
+Aggregated hold-out (Agghoo) satisfies an oracle inequality (Theorem \ref{agcv_hub}) in sparse linear regression with the Huber loss.
+This oracle inequality is asymptotically optimal in the non-parametric case where the intrinsic dimension tends to $+\infty$ with the sample size $n$, provided that an $L^{\psi_1} - L^2$ norm inequality holds on the set of sparse linear predictors.
+The condition holds for gaussian vectors and for classical approximation spaces in non-parametric regression.
+In the case of the trigonometric basis, this approach yields an oracle inequality in which the total dimension $d$ does not appear.

 When Monte-Carlo subsampling is used (Definition \ref{def_mcbag}), Agghoo has two parameters, $\tau$ and $V$.
 Theoretically, it is shown that Agghoo's performance always improves when $V$ grows for a fixed $\tau$.
 Simulations show a large improvement from $V = 1$ to $V = 5$ in some cases, but diminishing returns for $V > 5$.
 With respect to $\tau$, simulations show that $\tau = 0.8$ or $\tau = 0.9$ is optimal or near optimal in most cases.
 In particular, a default choice of $V = 10$, $\tau = 0.8$ seems reasonable.